0nikola1/compact-custom-header/README.md

   type: js
 ```

-This goes into one of your views under "cards:" in the same file
+This goes into one of your views under "cards:" in the same file.
+Place as the last "card" in a view.

 ```
   - type: custom:compact-custom-header